Lakeland Car Accident Lawyer

 Vicarious Liability and the “Dangerous Instrumentality” Doctrine

-In many car accident cases in Florida, you may have a right to sue people or entities other than the driver.
-When a driver causes an accident while on the job, the driver’s employer may be legally responsible for the accident even if the driver was operating their own car.
-If an employer does not have an official policy establishing that drivers are “independent contractors” while driving their own vehicles (such as pizza delivery drivers), then the employer may be responsible for the accident when the driver is doing something to benefit the employer.
+As mentioned, you may also be able to sue other parties.
+For example, say an employer does not have an official policy establishing that drivers are “independent contractors” while driving their own vehicles (such as pizza delivery drivers).
+The employer may be responsible for the accident when the driver is doing something to benefit the employer.